 Rights Restoration

 When navigating the world of firearm purchases, one might come across unexpected roadblocks that can create frustrating delays.
 In Oregon, one such obstacle is known as an ‘open arrest.’
 This situation can be especially problematic when it causes delays in the purchase of firearms.
-An open arrest occurs when a person is cited or arrested…
+What is an Open Arrest?
+An open arrest occurs when a…

 Read MoreFive Crucial Considerations When Choosing an Expungement Lawyer in Oregon